microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

 ## `flub generate changeset`

 Generates a new changeset file.
+You will be prompted to select the packages affected by this change.
+You can also create an empty changeset to include with this change that can be updated later.

 ```
 USAGE
   $ flub generate changeset [-v] [--json] [-b <value>] [--empty] [--all] [--uiMode default|simple]

 FLAGS
-  -b, --branch=<value>  [default: main] The branch to compare against.
-This is used to populate the list of changed
+  -b, --branch=<value>  [default: main] The branch to compare the current changes against.
+The current changes will be
-                        packages.
+                        compared with this branch to populate the list of changed packages.
+You must have a valid remote
+                        pointing to the microsoft/FluidFramework repo.
-  --all                 Include ALL packages, including examples.
+  --all                 Include ALL packages, including examples and other unpublished packages.
   --empty               Create an empty changeset file.
+If this flag is used, all other flags are ignored.
+A new,
+                        randomly named changeset file will be created every time --empty is used.

 GLOBAL FLAGS
   -v, --verbose  Verbose logging.